degica/komoju-woocommerce/readme.txt

 Click the Enable/Disable Box to enable this gateway.

 Enter your Komoju API credentials in this configuration page.
-Those data to set here are the ones defined in your Komoju dashboard.
+The information to set here is defined in your Komoju Merchant Settings page.
 Ignore the "Webhook Secret Token" for now, as it will be filled out after your Komoju account has been configured.
+The value for "Komoju merchant ID" field is the Merchant UUID value on the Merchant Settings page.
+The value for the "Secret Key from Komoju" field is the Secret Key value on the Merchant Settings page.
 Make sure they match.
 Always start the configuration by using the test mode secret key and do a few tests before going live.